 The Mode 2 programme has a significant research orientation, with a coherent sequence of studio projects and an Irish- or European-based research assignment, leading to the production of a thesis.
 It is underpinned by a core lecture programme.
-Options are available from courses in the School of Architecture and the Department of Regional and Urban Planning to ensure that candidates have an adequate interdisciplinary background for research.
-Each candidate must carry out the programme under the direction of the supervisor(s) recommended by the Joint Academic Board for MSc (Urban Design).
-The course will be subject to prerequisite specified course requirements which will be assessed according to the candidate's professional and academic background; for example, architectural candidates from a planning background may be required to take design-based prerequisites.
+Options are available from courses in the School of Architecture and the Department of Regional and Urban Planning to ensure that candidates have an adequate interdisciplinary background for Each candidate must carry out the programme under the direction of the research. supervisor(s) recommended by the Joint Academic Board for MSc (Urban Design).
+The course will be subject to prerequisite specified course requirements which will be assessed according to the candidate's professional and academic background; for example, architectural candidates may be required to take predominantly planning-oriented optional subjects, whilst candidates from a planning background may be required to take design-based prerequisites.
 Core and optional courses will be examined, and studio and placement activities will be assessed and will contribute to the marking of the degree.
 The structure is based on a twelve-month programme of studies as follows: Core Courses; Optional Courses; Urban Design Studio; Research Assignment and Thesis.